avahidi/jetson_nano/README.rst

-Some scripts to simplify common tasks for the nvidia jetson nano board
+Some scripts to simplify common tasks for the nvidia jetson nano board.

+NOTE:

-All scripts assumes you are running Ubuntu 18.04 both locally and on the nano.
+* All scripts assumes you are running Ubuntu 18.04 both locally and on the nano.

-Make sure you run the scripts in correct order!
+* Make sure you run the scripts in correct order!